slviajero/tinybasic/MANUAL.md

 The later statement can be used to program ON GOTO constructs of Dartmouth BASIC.

 BASIC has a line cache and remembers jump targets to speed up the code.
+The size of this line cache depends on the hardware.
+64 is default on real computers.

 ### GOSUB and RETURN

 GOSUB is identical to GOTO and saves the location after the GOSUB statement to a return stack.
 RETURN ends the execution of the subroutine.

 The GOSUB stack is shallow with a depth of 4 elements on small Arduinos.
 This can be increased at compile time.
+On real computers default size is 64.

 ### IF

 IF expects an expression and executes the command after it if the condition is true.
-0 is interpreted as false and all non zero values as true.
+0 is interpreted as false and all non zero values as true in .
 Examples:

 IF A=0 GOTO 100